gicentre/elm-vegalite/docs/changeNotes.md

 # elm-vegaLite changes

+## Pending V4.0.0 ➡ V4.1.0

+### V4.1 Additions

+- Support for the new offset channel (VL 5.2) with `position XOffset` and `position YOffset` along with channel identifiers `chXOffset` and `chYOffset`, useful for grouped bar charts and jitter-plots.

+---

 ## V3.1.1 ➡ V4.0.0

 _Major changes are the use of expression parameters (limited form of Vega signals) and a new unified parameter/selection model for interaction.
 Both reflect changes introduced with the major release of Vega-Lite 5._